 A group or clan brings together a bunch of users into a small community or team.

 A group is made up of a superadmin, admins, and members.
-It can be public or private which determines whether it appears in results when a user lists groups.
-Private groups are similar to how WhatsApp groups work.
-A user can only be added when they’re invited to join by one of the group’s admins.
+It can be public or private, which determines whether anyone can join the group.
+Private groups (open=false) are similar to how WhatsApp groups work, a user can only be added when they’re invited to join by one of the group’s admins.

 A group also has a maximum member count.
 This is set to 100 by default if the group is created by the client, or can be overridden if the group is created by the code runtime.